 Dayton Children's Difference

-top clinical treatment
+top clinical protocols

 Dayton Children's is a member of Children's Oncology Group (COG), a multi-center alliance with other leading pediatric cancer institutions, including Children's Hospital of Philadelphia and Boston Children's Hospital.
 Dayton Children's was COG approved in July 2017, joining a select group of pediatric oncology groups.
 The Children's Oncology Group conducts studies designed to improve our understanding of childhood cancer, its treatment and its cure.
 This membership ensures your child receives access to the best protocols and clinical trials.

 Dayton Children's pediatric cancer patient outcomes are consistent with the superior results of other top pediatric cancer institutions.
-Our most recent patient survival outcomes data from 2008-2014 is better than SEER data (SEER collects data on cancer cases from various locations and sources throughout the United States) from the same time period.
+Our most recent patient survival outcomes data from 2008-2014 is higher than SEER data (SEER collects data on cancer cases from various locations and sources throughout the United States) from the same time period.